hotio/website/docs/scripts/pullio.md

 !!! info

-    Don't forget to do `cd /path/of/compose/file` and `docker compose up-d` after adding the labels.
+    Don't forget to do `cd /path/of/compose/file` and `docker compose up -d` after adding the labels.
 The use of `-f` is not supported.

 ## Troubleshooting